 - Generally, interest rates are negotiable.
 Most lenders, however, adhere to a fixed interest rate that is still relatively lower than what's traditionally offered.

 - Closing costs tend to be at par with or significantly lower than other financing programs.

 - Mortgage insurance premiums or private mortgage insurance (PMI) are not required for VA home loans.

 - This mortgage is assumable.
 In the event that you decide to sell the house (for whatever reason), the subsequent buyer can take over the unpaid mortgage.

 - This loan allows you to prepay without penalty.
 You are given the liberty to decide to pay your dues ahead of time.

 Generally, these loans give veterans access to a housing plan that is attainable and worth the investment.

 Get a VA Home Loan Quote and lock in a low mortgage rate Today!

 Loan limits depend largely on where you live.
 Loan limitations are in place for the maximum possible guarantee on the loan.

-- There are some counties, however, that can avail of slightly higher loans.
+- There are some counties, however, that exceed the maximums with slightly higher loan limits.
 A complete list of these exempted areas can be found on the VA website.